1. Basic Ceiling Operations in Python: Using math.ceil()

 interest = principal * interest_rate

-# Round up to 2 decimal places
+# Round up to two decimal places

 rounded_interest = interest.quantize(Decimal('0.00'), rounding=ROUND_UP)